Date and Location

 Regular Conference Sessions

 NAAPE asks that papers not be read aloud in paper sessions.
 Conference sessions are 1 hour and 45 minutes in length, with three presentations per paper session.
-This means each presenter in a paper session has 15-20 minutes for the presentation and 15-20 minutes for discussion (totalling 35 minutes per presenter).
+This means each presenter in a paper session has 15-20 minutes for the presentation and 15-20 minutes for discussion (totaling 35 minutes per presenter).
 Panels and symposia sessions divide up time between presenters so that a minimum of 25 minutes is left at the end for discussion, or 25 minutes in total, if discussion occurs between presentations.
 For author-meets-critics sessions, the author(s) of the book being reviewed give a 5 minute summary of the book at the beginning of the session, which is then followed by the comments of each of the book critics.

 The goal of the presentations is to generate interest in, and discussions about, the ideas outlined in the presentation.
 Interested audience members have the chance to read the full papers before, during, or after the conference, so the presentation is an opportunity to emphasize the central arguments of the paper and the evidence supporting that argument.
 The audience of NAAPE is diverse, including scholars from philosophy, education, philosophy of education, as well as K-12 teachers.
 For this reason, it is best to adopt an idiom that is broadly understandable and avoids jargon where possible.
 Projectors with an HDMI connection are provided in the conference rooms if you would like to use digital materials for support.
 If you do not have an HDMI-connectable device, you will need to bring your own adapter.